Tris-ares/2DOF_5R/README.md

 As this is a work in progress, this is the current state :

 #Maths :
-* The inverse kinematics of the robot is done ( computing the servo angles knowing thedimensiosn of the robot and the wanted position of the end effector ).
-Intersections between circles are used to compute the angles of the servos.
+* The inverse kinematics of the robot is done ( computing the servo angles knowing the dimensions of the robot and the wanted position of the end effector ).
+[Intersections between circles are used to compute the angles of the servos](http://imgur.com/rYRsRPx).
 * In order to trace something ( a line for example ), one need to know the starting and ending coordinates of the line.
 However, if a constant delay is applied to draw lines of different lengths, it may result in a poor drawing and a lot of strain on the servos.
 That's why finding intermediates points between the starting and ending points ( interpolation ) is important : with a constant interpolation step, drawings are much smoother.

 #Software :